Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tokenizer/2019-11-13-JAPANESE_AND_KOREAN_VOICE_SEARCH.md

     - [Unsupervised tokenizers in soynlp project on lovit blog](https://lovit.github.io/nlp/2018/04/09/three_tokenizers_soynlp/)
     - [SoyNLP github](https://github.com/lovit/soynlp)

-Below is youtube about Korean tokenizing for your information
+Below is youtube about Korean tokenizing for your information but the person of youtube are speaking in Korean.

 <div id="tutorial-section">